Loading tech stack...

 The business needed to manage specialist stock, present products more clearly, publish supporting content, and run the site in a way that matched its real catalogue and workflow.

 A generic site builder was too restrictive for that.
-It limited how products could be structured, how content could sit alongside commerce, and how the platform could evolve around the business rather than the other way round.
+It limited how products could be structured, how content could sit alongside commerce, and how the platform could support the business operations already happening around eBay.

 The Solution